RickRomig/bashscripts/README.md

 # BASH Scripts

 I write scripts to fix a particular problem or to accomplish a routine task and I felt that these scripts might be of use to others.
-It should be noted that these scripts were written in Bash for Linux Mint (18.3, 19.x, and LMDE 3) but they should work for most Ubuntu and Debian based distributions.
-I've run these scripts with no problems on Debian 10, Lubuntu 18.04, and MX Linux 18.
+It should be noted that these scripts were written in Bash for Linux Mint (18.3, 19.x, 20, and LMDE 4) but they should work for most Ubuntu and Debian based distributions.
+I've run these scripts with no problems on Debian 10, Lubuntu 18.04, antiX  19, and MX Linux 18 and 19.

+### bat-status

+1. Displays information about charging status and battery health for a laptop battery and displays a message regarding the health of the battery based on a percentage of the actual capacity in relation to the original rated capacity.

+2. The script is based on a script written by Elias W. (eliasw4u on Ezeetalk.com).
+I changed the variable names and some of the routines, and added the routine to check the charging status.

 ### check-updates